isomorphic-software/smartclient-docs/classes/OperationBinding.md

 ## Attr: OperationBinding.applyCriteriaBeforeAggregation

 ### Description
-If set to "true", all criteria for the DSRequest using [serverSummaries](#serversummaries) are applied before aggregation, and the [afterWhereClause](#attr-operationbindingafterwhereclause) is not generated.
+If set to "true", all criteria for the DSRequest using [serverSummaries](#serversummaries) are applied before aggregation, and the [groupWhereClause](#attr-operationbindinggroupwhereclause) is not generated.

 This property is only applicable if you are using the SQL DataSource, the other built-in types (Hibernate and JPA/JPA2) always perform filtering before summarization.